“Why do I have to write two T’s in the word butter when I only hear one sound?

 cough

-Just as with the word rough, ou is not making the sound that it should, but is making one of their individual sounds, instead.
-This time, it’s the short o sound.
+Just like the in the word above, ou is not making the sound that it should.
+Only the short o is heard and u is not saying a word.
 And again, the gh is doing exactly what it should.

 enough